Frequently Asked Questions (FAQs)

 - Purple and White - Associate Degree in General Studies

 Students who wish to recognize someone who has helped them through school may participate in the Putting Students Through (PST) Program.
-Application deadline for participating is Monday, April 11, 2016.
-The application deadline if you would like to be considered as a speaker is Friday, April 1 2016.
+Application deadline to submit speeches for consideration is Monday, April 11, 2016.
+Deadline to submit names of those to be honored is Thursday, April 21.
 The PST program will take place in the Shepherd Union Ballroom A at 4:00 p.m. on Thursday, April 28, 2016.
 Please call Jackie Edwards at (801) 626-7287 for additional information.
 You may pick up diplomas for those not attending the Putting Students Through program on Wednesday, April 27.